 Shared eCommerce hosting: With shared hosting, the resources of a server are shared between several eCommerce stores.
 Unlike standard shared web hosting, a reputable eCommerce hosting provider strictly limits the number of stores each server supports. eCommerce-optimized shared hosting is ideal for smaller stores.

 Dedicated Server eCommerce hosting: Each store has access to the resources of an enterprise-grade dedicated server.
 Dedicated servers are the most powerful single-server hosting option available.
 Dedicated servers are suitable for medium to large eCommerce stores.
+Liquid Web’s dedicated server hosting is best in class.

 Dedicated Server Clusters: The most powerful eCommerce hosting option, clusters combine the resources of several dedicated servers, with each server taking responsibility for a different aspect of the store’s functionality, including web servers, file servers, and database servers.
 Clusters are capable of supporting the largest eCommerce stores and can be scaled indefinitely.